Language

 Why do some cars have both metric and imperial bolts?

 American and Japanese manufacturers historically used different systems.
-Even within the same car, engine components might use metric while body parts use imperial (or vice versa).
+Even within one car, the engine might be metric while body parts are imperial, or vice versa.

 What's the closest metric wrench to 9/16"?

 9/16" = 14.29 mm.
-A 14 mm wrench is slightly small; 15 mm is slightly large.
-Neither is a perfect fit — this is one of the harder sizes to substitute.
+A 14 mm wrench is slightly small and 15 mm slightly large — neither is a perfect fit, making it one of the harder sizes to substitute.

 Is the conversion always exact?

 Yes.
-Since 1959, 1 inch is defined as exactly 25.4 mm.
-All decimal results are mathematically exact based on this definition.
+Since 1959, 1 inch is defined as exactly 25.4 mm, so all decimal results are mathematically exact.

 in